Chunking documents for RAG

 Titles and headings carry meaning

 A chunk often makes more sense when you prepend its document title and section path.
-The text "Requests must be approved by a manager" is vague on its own.
-"Expense policy > Travel meals > Approval" is much easier for retrieval and generation to interpret.
+The text "Requests must be approved by a manager" is vague on its own, and its embedding will be vague too.
+Prefix it with "Expense policy > Travel meals > Approval" and both retrieval and the model can interpret it correctly.
+The heading is cheap context that sharpens the chunk's meaning.

-This is one reason HTML and Markdown are easier to index than messy PDFs.
-Their structure is explicit.
-When structure exists, keep it.
+This is also why HTML and Markdown are easier to index than messy PDFs: their structure is explicit, so the headings and boundaries are already there for the taking.
+When structure exists, keep it rather than flattening everything to plain text.

 Special cases